redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge5a-Intro-To-AKS.md

  * Make sure you are logged in as root in the terminal, if not execute the ``su`` command and use the same password that was given to log into your VNC server
  * Log out of AZ Interactive with ``exit`` if not done so already, we will be installing files in the OS
- * Azure CLI comes with built in commands under the ``az aks`` command sets that allow you to install the Kubernetes CLI (kubectl), run this command in your terminal window
+ * The Azure CLI comes with built in commands under the ``az aks`` command sets that allow you to install the Kubernetes CLI (kubectl), run this command in your terminal window
+ * Delete your existing ".kube" directory (if it exists) and then query the Azure CLI for the credentials required to access your cluster.
- * Azure CLI also allows you to setup the configuration of kubectl to connect to your cluster, checkout the ``az aks get-credentials`` command after you have installed kubectl
+ * The Azure CLI also allows you to setup the configuration of kubectl to connect to your cluster, checkout the ``az aks get-credentials`` command after you have installed kubectl
  * Once configuration is complete you should be able to run ``kubectl get nodes`` to see a listing of the nodes available in your cluster

 ![akskubectl](./images/akskubectl.png)